 Facilities for cyclists are not one-size-fits-all.
 There are different kinds of cyclists – some bicycle for recreation, exercise, or pleasure while others bicycle as their primary means of transportation.
 Cyclists have differing levels of confidence navigating the transportation system and require different amounts of separation from vehicular traffic.
 A casual cyclist may place increased value on park-like surroundings and off-street trails, while a commuter may value direct routes over vehicle separation.
 Because of these differing values, Sun Prairie strives to provide both on-street and off-street facilities for cyclists.

-A map of all bicycle routes within the City can be found here.
+View a map of all bicycle routes (PDF) within the City.